ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 .. index:: OSD; configuration

-You can configure Ceph OSD Daemons in the Ceph configuration file, but Ceph OSD Daemons can use the default values and a very minimal configuration.
-A minimal Ceph OSD Daemon configuration sets ``osd journal size`` and ``host``,  and uses default values for nearly everything else.
+You can configure Ceph OSD Daemons in the Ceph configuration file, though default values are enough for the daemon to run, requiring only an entry in `ceph.conf` pointing to your monitor daemons.
+When running Mimic and later releases, the :ref:`ceph-conf-database` can also be used to simplify management of `ceph.conf` across systems.

-Ceph OSD Daemons are numerically identified in incremental fashion, beginning with ``0`` using the following convention. ::
+Ceph OSD Daemons are numerically identified in sequential fashion, beginning with ``0`` using the following convention. ::

 	osd.0
 	osd.1
 	osd.2

-In a configuration file, you may specify settings for all Ceph OSD Daemons in the cluster by adding configuration settings to the ``[osd]`` section of your configuration file.
-To add settings directly to a specific Ceph OSD Daemon (e.g., ``host``), enter  it in an OSD-specific section of your configuration file.
-For example:
+You may specify settings for all Ceph OSD Daemons present on the local system by  adding entries to the ``[osd]`` section of the configuration file.
+To add settings directly to a specific Ceph OSD Daemon (e.g., ``host``), enter them in an OSD-specific section of your configuration file.
+For example to configure increased BlueStore memory targets for two specific OSD daemons:

 .. code-block:: ini

 	[osd]
-		osd journal size = 5120
+		osd_memory_target = 4294967296

 	[osd.0]
 		host = osd-host-a
+		osd_memory_target = 5368709120

 	[osd.1]
 		host = osd-host-b
+		osd_memory_target = 5368709120

+OSD-specific sections are rarely needed, but allow you to distribute a uniform configuration file across all systems while accomodating both cluster-wide and daemon-specific settings.
+Be aware that the OSD IDs found on a given host (and thus the drive and host on which a given OSD ID is found) are likely to change over time due to drive failures and other cluster topology events.
+This is one reason why daemon-specific configuration is usually not only unnecessary but also potentially incorrect or even dangerous.

 .. index:: OSD; config settings